Land: Fauna and flora

 Land plants evolved from green algae, and are called embryophytes.
 They include trees, shrubs, ferns, grass, moss, and flowers.
 Most plants are vascular plants, meaning that their tissues distribute water and minerals throughout the plant.
 Through photosynthesis, most plants nourish themselves from sunlight and water, breathing in carbon dioxide and breathing out oxygen.
 Between 20 and 50% of oxygen is produced by land vegetation.

 Unlike plants, terrestrial animals are not a monophyletic group—that is, a group including all terrestrial animals does not encompass all lineages from a common ancestor.
 This is because there are organisms, such as the whale, that evolved from terrestrial mammals back to an aquatic lifestyle.
 Many megafauna of the past, such as non-avian dinosaurs, have become extinct due to extinction events, e.g. the Quaternary extinction event.

 Humans and land

 Land is "deeply intertwined with human development."
-Humans depend on land for subsistence, and can develop strong symbolic attachments to it.
+It is a crucial resource for human survival, humans depend on land for subsistence, and can develop strong symbolic attachments to it.
 Access to land can determine "survival and wealth," particularly in developing countries, giving rise to complex power relationships in production and consumption.
 Most of the world's philosophies and religions recognize a human duty of stewardship towards land and nature.